lf-edge/eve/docs/BOOTING.md

 Thus, in addition to creating a UEFI compatible `EFI System` partition every disk with EVE also gets:

 * an MBR boot sector with GRUB's [stage1 one bootblock code](https://thestarman.pcministry.com/asm/mbr/GRUB.htm)
-* an MBR parition table (last 64 bytes of the MBR sector) with the following two partitions specified:
+* an MBR partition table (last 64 bytes of the MBR sector) with the following two partitions specified:
-   1. Bootable MS DOS parition that points at exactly the same bytes on disk occupied by the content of `EFI System` partition
+   1. Bootable MS DOS partition that points at exactly the same bytes on disk occupied by the content of `EFI System` partition
    2. [Protective MBR partition](https://www.rodsbooks.com/gdisk/hybrid.html)
-* a stage2 GRUB bootloader embedded into the gap between the end of the GPT and the start of the `EFI System` parition (roughly 2Mb worth of space)
+* a stage2 GRUB bootloader embedded into the gap between the end of the GPT and the start of the `EFI System` partition (roughly 2Mb worth of space)

 Note that when it comes to functionality the PC BIOS stage2 GRUB is identical to its UEFI payload sibling from the previous section.
 Or to put it differently -- it is exactly the same source just built as a